 Unmountable Boot Volume Error can be caused due to hard disk errors.
 Hence, follow the steps below to check and repair hard disk errors on your computer.

-2. Insert Bootable USB Drive into the Computer and restart the computer by pressing the Power button.
+2. Insert Bootable USB Drive into the Computer and press the Power button to restart Computer.

-4. On the Command Prompt window, type chkdsk /r c: and press the Enter key on the keyboard of your computer.
+5. On the Command Prompt window, type chkdsk /r c: and press the Enter key on the keyboard of your computer.

-5. Patiently wait for the Chkdsk Command to find and fix Hard Disk Errors on your computer.
+Patiently wait for Chkdsk Command to find and fix Hard Disk Errors on your computer.
+Once, the Chkdsk command is complete, restart the computer and you may find it working normally.

 4. Repair Master Boot Record